charlestonsoftware/moneypress-ebay/readme.txt

  * (Optional) Enter your affiliate information.
 For example, see the description for the ‘Network ID’ on how to sign up as an eBay affiliate.
  * Enter the ‘[ebay_show_items keywords=”…” category_id=""]’ on any page you want to list products.
  * Category ID is an optional attribute that allows you to filter the displayed products by category.
 It requires the numerical category id which can be found at http://pages.ebay.com/sellerinformation/growing/categorychanges.html.
 For example, the Category ID for Antiques is 20081 so to filter by antiques, the tag would be ‘[ebay_show_items category_id="20081"]’

+= Plus Pack =

+The Plus Pack requires the purchase of a license.
+When you purchase the Plus Pack you will receive an email with a license key.
+Enter the license key in the field provided.
+The Plus Pack will be automatically installed and activated once a valid license has been entered.

 == Frequently Asked Questions ==